sharmavins23/Scientia/NATURAL SCIENCE/Biology/Neuroscience/Cell Typings/Neuron/Neuron.md

-Neurons, or nerve [[Cell|cells]], are specialized cells that make up the building blocks of the [[nervous system]], including the brain and the spinal cord.
+Neurons, or nerve [[Cell|cells]], are specialized cells that make up the building blocks of the [[Nervous System|nervous system]], including the brain and the spinal cord.

 The neuron is the main component of [[nervous tissue]] in all animals except sponges and [[placozoa]].
 Non-animals like plants and fungi do not contain neurons.